isabelrem/2023-Software-Development-Assessment/What_Isabel_did_with_her_extension.md

 * created panelsearch.sh file - combined setup.sh and rerun.sh, hopefully making an easier user experience bc their input for running for the first time or rerunning the app will be no different.
 * app now runs on a loop so users wanting to make multiple searches at one time only have to run the panelsearch.sh or reset.sh file once.
 * removed all mention of 'cloud' from the code, since no cloud db is used anymore.
+* got the app to ask for the genome build before the test code / test name
+* cleaned up print and errant comments.